emmwalshh/emmwalshh.github.io/portfolio.md

 I’m a Technical and UX Writer with over four years of experience in the tech industry, specializing in clear, user-focused documentation for both technical and non-technical audiences.
 My work includes product guides, software and API docs, and internal knowledge bases, with a strong emphasis on clarity, consistency, and usability.
 I’ve contributed at leading tech companies such as Intel, and Microsoft, collaborating closely with cross-functional teams to ensure content aligns with user needs and business goals.
 This portfolio highlights my commitment to precision, structure, and continuous improvement.

-## Intel AI/ML Developer Experience and UX writing examples
+## Intel AI/ML Developer Experience and UX writing samples

 - [oneCCL Environment Variables](https://github.com/oneapi-src/oneCCL/blob/master/doc/rst/source/env-variables.rst)